emax-77/Cycling-Club/README.md

 As the treasurer of a cycling club, the project aims to create a functional application (website) for managing club members, finances, and events, with the option for members to sign up for individual club events and receive email notifications.
 As a bonus, the site also features a cycling club gallery, club financial balance charts, and a contact form.

 # Latest updates
 - We are ONLINE !!!
-Please check www.ctk-ts.eu
+Please visit www.ctk-ts.eu
 - Slovak language added, you can now switch between Slovak and English
-- The page is optimized for big displays like PC, notebook, or tablet for now. (update for smartphones will arrive soon)
+- Adaptations for small devices (mobile phones) have been implemented.
+However, some additional updates are required to ensure a fully responsive design.
+Coming soon :)
 - For testing purposes, use login test@test.sk and password Test123456 (only logged members can enter most sections on this web)
 - I rewrote a lot of both backend and frontend code in JANUARY 2026
 - Brand new look with Bootstrap 5